1928 UCI Road World Championships

-The 1928 UCI Road World Championships was the eight edition of the UCI Road World Championships.
+The 1928 UCI Road World Championships was the eighth edition of the UCI Road World Championships.

 The championship took place in Hungary on Thursday 16 August 1928.
 The course, with Budapest as both start and finish place, was around 190km.
 Only 8 of the professional cyclists finished, with winner Georges Ronsse reaching an average speed of 30.255 km/h.

 In the same period, the 1928 UCI Track Cycling World Championships was organized in the Millenáris Sporttelep in Budapest.